Formatting LinkedIn Posts, Texts: Bold, Italics, Underline – Expandi

 LinkedIn is a professional channel after all, but that doesn’t mean your post can’t have some personality.

 Most people use them to replace bullet points when listing multiple things.
-Though, just make sure you stick to one emoji and you’re using them sparingly.
+Though, just make sure you stick to one emoji and you’re using them sparingly, like so:

 5. Write for your audience